facebookincubator/velox/velox/docs/develop/connectors.rst

 Connectors
 ==========

-Connectors allow to read and write data to and from external sources.
+Connectors allow reading and writing data to and from external sources.
 This concept is similar to `Presto Connectors <https://prestodb.io/docs/current/develop/connectors.html>`_.
 The :ref:`TableScanNode<TableScanNode>` operator reads external data via a connector.
 The :ref:`TableWriteNode<TableWriteNode>` operator writes data externally via a connector.